claranet/terraform-signalfx-integrations/database/mysql/README.md

-# DATABASE MYSQL SignalFX integrations
+# DATABASE MYSQL SignalFx integrations

 ## How to use this module